gnietof/node-red-node-convert/README.md

-# Watson Convert node for Node-RED
+# Watson Document Convert node for Node-RED

 The Watson Convert can be used when a document (Word, PDF ...) needs to be converted into a plain text for further processing of its contents.